NotALakeLurk/ArTUI/README.md

 It uses the [Curses](https://docs.python.org/3/library/curses.html) Python library, and may be eventually recreated in C.

 ## Known Bugs
-- Currently crashes when drawing to a pad with zero height and/or width
+- Crashes when writing to a pad with zero height (Out of bounds addch())
+- Crashes when writing to the bottom right corner of a pad (addch() pushes the cursor to the right, in the case that there is no space, the cursor is wrapped to the next line. at the bottom-right corner, this results in an out-of-bounds cursor.)

 ## Controls (very likely to change)
 - Arrow keys for movement